Emergency Procedure

 Saturday 17th January - All 25 seen

-A group of fourteen originals were grazing and foraging to the east of Horse Pond.
-They were all soaking from the earlier rain but were drying out quickly.
-They were all very friendly, coming over to greet me and enjoying plenty of strokes and rubs.
-Youngsters 222 and 228 both thought it was amusing to give me rubs with their wet heads after enjoying long neck and chin scratches.
+At 09:30 this morning, fourteen members of the Caesar’s original herd were foraging for acorns among the fallen leaves in the woodland east of Horse Pond.
+They were still wet from earlier rain but were drying quickly.
+All were very friendly, coming over one by one to greet me and enjoy plenty of attention.
+Youngsters 222 and 228 were particularly playful, giving me enthusiastic rubs with their wet heads after enjoying long neck and chin scratches.
+All fourteen were happy, relaxed, and in good condition.

 No comments: